georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/mapping-source-field.md

 }
 ```

+%  TEST[s/^/{"_source":/ s/\n$/}/]

-This impacts how source contents can be referenced in [scripts](docs-content://explore-analyze/scripting/modules-scripting-using.md).
+This impacts how source contents can be referenced in [scripts](modules-scripting-using.md).
 For instance, referencing a script in its original source form will return null:

 ```js
 "script": { "source": """  emit(params._source['foo.bar.baz'])  """ }
 ```

+%  NOTCONSOLE

 Instead, source references need to be in line with the mapping structure: